cultureandempire/cultureandempire.github.io/cande.md

 Hunting down small independent bankers on trumped-up "financing terrorism" charges lost its charm when Guantanamo Bay got full.
 It's not clear there is any constitutional argument against creating virtual currencies, nor against accepting money from one person to hand over to another.
 Indeed, this has never been cited as an offense.

-Rather, the offense is framed as "operating without a money transmitter's license".
+Rather, the offense is framed as "operating without a money transmitter's license."
 It is on this basis that the UK government is still cracking down on Hawala networks.
 The first major use of this tactic against a virtual currency was in 2009, against e-gold.
 In March 2013, the US Treasury Department's FinCEN (Financial Crimes Enforcement Network), [issued these guidelines](http://fincen.gov/statutes_regs/guidance/html/FIN-2013-G001.html):

 > FinCEN's regulations define currency (also referred to as "real" currency) as "the coin and paper money of the United States or of any other country that [i] is designated as legal tender and that [ii] circulates and [iii] is customarily used and accepted as a medium of exchange in the country of issuance."
 In contrast to real currency, "virtual" currency is a medium of exchange that operates like a currency in some environments, but does not have all the attributes of real currency.
 In particular, virtual currency does not have legal tender status in any jurisdiction.
 This guidance addresses "convertible" virtual currency.
 This type of virtual currency either has an equivalent value in real currency, or acts as a substitute for real currency.

-And, in that same document, FinCEN stated explicitly that: "administrators and exchangers of convertible virtual currencies are money transmitters".
+And, in that same document, FinCEN stated explicitly that: "administrators and exchangers of convertible virtual currencies are money transmitters."

 Later in 2013, the government turned its attention to [Liberty Reserve](http://en.wikipedia.org/wiki/Liberty_Reserve), a digital currency business based in Costa Rica.
 [The Guardian reported](http://www.theguardian.com/world/2013/may/28/liberty-reserve-arthur-budovsky-arrested-spain) said, "Liberty Reserve appears to have played an important role in laundering the proceeds from the recent theft of some $45m from two Middle Eastern banks.
 The complaint against one of the Dominican Republic gang members allegedly involved in the theft states that thousands of dollars' worth of stolen cash was deposited into two Liberty Reserve accounts via currency centres based in Siberia and Singapore."